katemarienewton/katemarienewton/README.md

 Kia ora!

 I'm a web developer based in Aotearoa / New Zealand.
+I work as long haul cabin crew but in my personal time have been advancing my web developer skills.

 Currently my displayed project is Seasonal Gardening!
 This was an awesome project I worked on with my team mates from Dev Academy Aotearoa, where we created a regional and seasonal specific gardening website.
 My favourite part of this website is a calculator we added to see how many plants you would need to plant per year to feed a family.
 The family size is variable and the calculator adjusts for this.